Russia’s Deployment of Tactical Nuclear Weapons in Belarus: Implications for World Peace and CCP-Russia Alliance

 Tang Jingyuan pointed out that the most fundamental reason why Putin deployed tactical nuclear weapons in Belarus is that Russia has become increasingly passive on the Ukrainian battlefield.
 With Ukraine’s counter-offensive, Russia may not only lose the land it has occupied, but even its homeland may be hit.
 Therefore, Putin needs to use such a disgraceful move to carry out military blackmail, the purpose is to force NATO to limit military aid to Ukraine, in order to achieve a military balance with Ukraine, and finally achieve a long-term stalemate in the Ukraine war, forcing Ukraine to not The result of annexation is not recognized as a fait accompli of the occupied territories.

-Tang Jingyuan continued that this move is of course a sign of the deterioration and escalation of the war situation for the international community, and it is also the first time after the end of the Cold War that a nuclear power has deployed nuclear weapons to other countries.
+Tang Jingyuan continued that this move is of course a sign of the deterioration and escalation of the war situation for the international community, and it is also the first time following the end of the Cold War that a nuclear power has deployed nuclear weapons to other countries.
 The treaty on the non-proliferation of nuclear weapons has been seriously violated, and it may force some weaker countries to have more concerns when aiding Ukraine.
 But from another perspective, this move also exposed Putin’s weakness, indicating that his increasingly difficult situation on the battlefield has seriously affected the security of his power position.
 Proliferation and deployment of nuclear weapons is basically his last card.
 Strictly speaking, he does not really want to use nuclear weapons to win the war, but to use nuclear weapons to keep his position.

 Tang Jingyuan believes that for the CCP, Putin’s actions can be described as both good and bad.
 The good news is that Russia’s escalation of nuclear blackmail can attract more attention from the United States and Europe, and further reduce the pressure on itself; the worry is that Putin does not really respect Xi Jinping, and he does not care whether the interests of the CCP will be damaged because of this.
-Putin only cares about his own interests, which will inevitably greatly weaken the foundation of Xi Jinping’s alliance with Russia to resist the United States.
+Putin only cares regarding his own interests, which will inevitably greatly weaken the foundation of Xi Jinping’s alliance with Russia to resist the United States.
 Moreover, if the Russian army suffers a major defeat that endangers the Putin regime, the CCP cannot rule out the possibility that Putin will take risks.
 This risk may drag the CCP into an uncontrollable war, which will lead to a regime crisis for the CCP itself.

 1687201568